 New South Wales

-NESA – Interstate Teachers provides teachers with important information when applying for NESA accreditation.
+The NSW Education Standard Authority (NESA) – Interstate Teachers provides teachers with important information when applying for accreditation.
 There is particularly useful information for Queensland and WA teachers.

-Form B – Application for NT Teacher Registration under Mutual Recognition outlines the process for teachers from all states, territories and New Zealand except teachers coming from NSW.
-Teachers from NSW will need to use Form A. Don’t forget that teachers in the NT will also need to hold an Ochre Card before commencing your registration application.
+Form B – Application for NT Teacher Registration under mutual recognition outlines the process for teachers from all states, territories and New Zealand.
+Don’t forget that teachers in the NT will also need to hold an Ochre Card before commencing a registration application.

-The Queensland College of Teachers offers a fact sheet on Mutual Recognition as well as online forms and information found on applying for Mutual Recognition.
+The Queensland College of Teachers (QCT) offers an information sheet on mutual recognition as well as online forms and information on applying for mutual recognition.
 NSW teachers should contact the QCT directly for more information.

-Applying for Teacher Registration under Mutual Recognition outlines the process for teachers, as well as information for teachers from NSW.
+The Teacher Registration Board (TRB) "applying for teacher registration under mutual recognition form" outlines the process for teachers, as well as information for teachers from NSW.
 Teachers in Tasmania will also need to hold a registration to work with vulnerable people, in addition to their teaching registration.
 Applications for registration can be made via TRB Online.

-Complete the Application to VIT under Mutual Recognition form (excludes NSW teachers) and teachers who wish to be registered in both NSW and Victoria can apply for a Waiver of Fees.
+Complete the application to the Victorian Institute of Teaching (VIT) under mutual recognition form (excludes NSW teachers).
+Teachers who wish to be registered in both NSW and Victoria can apply for a waiver of fees.

-Information can be found at NZ Education Council – Overseas Teachers
+Information on mutual recognition in NZ can be found at: NZ Education Council – overseas teachers.